MJEmilio/MachineLearning/README.md

 ## Overview

-This repository provides cutting-edge ML solutions based on the exploration, visualization, and analysis of data.
+This repository provides cutting-edge ML tools based on the exploration, visualization, and analysis of data.

 ## Theory